Iration: Formation and New Roots EP (2006)

 Iration began in Isla Vista, an unincorporated community connected to UC Santa Barbara, playing reggae covers in college towns such as Cal Poly SLO, Chico State, and UC Davis.
 They recorded an EP, New Roots, in 2006, and built a reputation for their live performance, according to the Santa Barbara Independent: "There's something to be said for any band that can capture the undivided attention of a crowd full of drunken Isla Vistans, especially when there are kegs to be tapped and cops to avoid.
 But roots reggae rockers Iration manage to 'do it' on a regular basis."

 No Time To Rest (2007)

 In 2007, they recorded and released their first full-length album, No Time for Rest, which topped the Billboard Reggae Albums Chart.

 Sample This EP (2008)

 In 2008, Iration embarked on their first national tour, opening for Pepper.

-On October 3, 2008, Iration released their second EP, Sample This, which debuted as the #3 top-selling reggae album world-wide on iTunes.
+On October 3, 2008, Iration released their second EP, Sample This, which debuted as the No. 3 top-selling reggae album worldwide on iTunes.